 How to measure your leg length?

-You need to take a book (DVD case) and put it between the persons legs as if they were sitting on a Unicycle (the same as sitting on a Bicycle seat).
-Now squeeze the Book between your legs, holding it as tight ...
+You need to take a book or a DVD case and put it between the persons legs as if they were sitting on a Unicycle (the same as sitting on a Bicycle seat).
+Now squeeze the Book between your legs, holding it as tig...

 How to ride a Unicycle